How do credit cards work? A super simple explainer

 What types of credit cards are suitable for beginners?

-If you're new to credit cards and want to get used to having one, it's worth considering a low-cost or no-frills credit card before upgrading to one with bells and whistles (for example, rewards and platinum credit cards which often charge higher rates of interest and a higher annual fee).
+If you're new to credit cards and want to get used to having one, it's worth considering a low-cost or no-frills credit card before upgrading to one with bells and whistles (like rewards and platinum credit cards which have higher rates and fees).

 Low interest credit cards